tommyarmstrong/FootballFormTable/README.md

 ## Features

 - The table is sorted on form over each club's most recent six results.
-- The table uses colour coded according to good (green) and poor (red) form.
+- The table is colour coded green for good form and red for poor form.
 - The table renders according to screen size and orientation (i.e. viewable in phone or laptop).
 - The code is configurable for EPL, EFL, La Liga, Serie A and Bundesliga leagues.
-- The Github deployment refreshes the form table daily at 22:30 UTC.
+- The Github deployment refreshes the table daily at 22:30 UTC.

 ## Availability